Explorations in Biomedical Research

 In addition to learning about cutting-edge research and techniques happening at UF, students also work with science faculty and graduate student researchers to develop a research proposal to investigate principles of biomedical research and drug development, drawing upon the laboratory experiences of the program.
 Explorations in Biomedical Research helps students to incorporate scientific processes, skills, and enthusiasm for investigating real-world phenomena.

 Interested in applying to EBR?
-Visit our 2017 Program Applications Page!
+Applications for summer 2018 will be available starting in December on our 2018 Program Applications Page!

 What students are saying about Explorations in Biomedical Research